14all-agency/shopify-llms-txt-directory/https-www-toetape-com.md

     Author: ToeTape
   - [7 Essential Uses for Runners Tape in 2025](https://www.toetape.com/blogs/news/runners-tape): Discover the top 7 uses for runners tape in 2025 and learn how it enhances injury prevention, recovery, pain relief, and comfort for every serious runner.
     Updated: 2025-10-30T09:20:41Z
     Author: ToeTape
+  - [Epsom Salt for Foot Bath: Your Essential Guide 2025](https://www.toetape.com/blogs/news/epsom-salt-for-foot-bath): Discover the benefits of Epsom salt for foot bath with our 2025 guide Explore science backed uses, step by step instructions, safety tips, and expert picks
+    Updated: 2025-10-31T09:40:39Z
+    Author: ToeTape

 ## Store Pages